 FLoC will not replace all functions carried out by third-party cookies.
 Conversion tracking, retargeting, and fraud prevention are handled by other tools in Google’s Privacy Sandbox.

 Turtledove stands for Two Uncorrelated Requests Then Locally Executed Decision On Victory and is an initiative from Google’s Privacy Sandbox.
 Essentially, this means the browser gets to decide which ad wins, instead of the ad server, and users can’t be identified through ad requests.
 Turtledove will only work in browsers that agree to support it.
 It is unclear whether non-Google browsers like Safari and Firefox will adopt it.

 Two Uncorrelated Requests - Turtledove

 In Turtledove, “two uncorrelated requests” are used to call ads; a contextual ad request and an interest group ad request.
 The contextual ad request uses the page URL, ad location, 1st party data, and ad size to target users.
-While the interest group ad request uses a selection of user interest groups, based on the user’s browsing behaviour.
+While the interest group ad request uses a selection of user interest groups, based on the user’s browsing behavior.
 To prevent users from being identified, the interest group request doesn’t include the data traditionally passed on to target users such as the URL, user agent, timestamp, or cookies.
 These requests are made at different times as explained below in order to prevent them from being tied together.